 We note two limitations of the current replication attempt.
 First, and as aforementioned, to have a faithful direct replication, we used materials from the original study.
 These materials—the gadgets in particular—can be considered outdated, and that could be one reason why people mostly did not anthropomorphize the targets.
-Future research on anthropomorphism should carefully choose the targets of anthropomorphism, ensuring a sufficient level of variance in participants’ responses.
+Therefore, our findings suggest that it is important for future research on anthropomorphism to carefully choose the targets of anthropomorphism, ensuring a sufficient level of variance in participants’ responses.
 Second, this study, as well as the original, are correlational, meaning the results do not directly establish that sociality motivation leads to anthropomorphism.
 We thus call for high-powered replications of experimental studies, ideally in the form of Registered Reports, where feelings of loneliness are manipulated and anthropomorphism is examined as a downstream consequence.
+Relatedly, considering that Epley et al.’s (2007) three-factor theory of anthropomorphism has a strong focus on motivation, situational loneliness may predict anthropomorphism better than chronic or dispositional loneliness.

+In summary, our direct replication of Epley et al. (2008) with a large sample failed to find robust evidence for a positive association between chronic loneliness and anthropomorphism.
+This failure was further complicated by issues such as floor responses and low intercorrelations among different measures originally thought to tap on anthropomorphism.
+Given the prominence of the three-factor theory (Epley et al., 2007), our findings call for more direct and conceptual replication to establish the link between sociality motivation and anthropomorphism, importantly, with well-validated anthropomorphism measures.
+Based on our extension, we found a non-trivial positive association between belief in free will and belief in, and anthropomorphism of, supernatural beings.
+We speculate that this is because people who hold supernatural beings tend not to think of the world as operating under mechanistic, materialistic, and/or reductionist principles, all of which are linked to determinism in philosophical discussions.
+Future studies can continue exploring the implications of these associations.

 References